Exploring Spitalfields And Brick Lane, London

 - Once you’ve woofed down your bagel you can finish your heavenly street meal next door with a Crosstown Doughnut (157 Brick Lane).
 Honestly, I’d eat one off the floor if you dropped it, and I don’t even like doughnuts!
 Crosstown Doughnuts are now a logo I look for wherever I am in London.

 - Britain’s national dish – The Curry – spills all it’s aromas onto the pavements of Brick Lane, wooing you in to try a Balti or a Bhuna.
-If you’re not British you really must try an Indian curry, and if you are – it doesn’t get much better than this!
+If you’re not British you really must try a Brick Lane curry, and if you are – it doesn’t get much better than this!

-- If you’re going to visit Brick Lane on any day, make it a Sunday when the place is buzzing!
+- If you’re going to visit this London neaighbourhood on any day, make it a Sunday when the Brick Lane Market is on!
 The street is jam packed with vintage and antique market stalls and street performers, plus, the Old Truman Brewery at 91 Brick Lane is open for a Sunday market; up and coming designers sell their new clothing ideas and one off pieces.

 - Visit Dark Sugars.
 A chocolate shop like no other – you’ll see.
 And, if you don’t buy any chocolate you must at least take a cup of their Pitch Black Hot Chocolate; a magic potion of Ghanaian alchemy.